pdefusco/CDE_Tour_ACE_HOL/README.md

 3. Orchestrate pipelines with Airflow.
 4. Use the CDE CLI to execute Spark Submits and more from your local machine.

 ## Step by Step Instructions

 Detailed instructions in English are provided in the [step_by_step_guides](https://github.com/pdefusco/CDE_Tour_ACE_HOL/blob/main/step_by_step_guides/english.md) folder.

 ## Next Steps

 CDE is the Cloudera Data Engineering Service, a containerized managed service for Spark and Airflow.

-In this workshop we explored some of CDE's most important features.
-Most importantly, CDE is the

 If you are exploring CDE you may find the following tutorials relevant: